FKnottenbelt/LS_120/120/lesson_5/03_ttt_spike/05_03_ttt_spike.md

 game.play

 Watch and type along with the below videos.
+note: work from the play method one step at a time, just enough to get that method working.

 ### Step 1 - Display a board
 make your square 5 spaces wide and 3 high